-If cleaning the float valve is required, close the stop valve in the makeup water line to the machine and remove the float valve.
-After the valve is cleaned and reinstalled, ensure the proper water level is being maintained.
-After the machine stops, and the water in the tank reaches its normal level, there should be no water flow through the float valve or drain bypass.
+If cleaning the float value is required, close the stop value in the makeup water line to the machine and remove the float value.
+After the value is cleaned and reinstalled, ensure the proper water level is being maintained.
+After the machine stops, and the water in the tank reaches its normal level, there should be no water flow through the float value or drain bypass.